plaintextaccounting/plaintextaccounting/src/index.md

 ### Feature matrix

 A rough comparison of the big three PTA apps' features.
-Improvements welcome ([chat](https://matrix.to/#/#plaintextaccounting:matrix.org)).
+This aims to be neutral, corrections and suggestions welcome ([chat](https://matrix.to/#/#plaintextaccounting:matrix.org)).
 Third-party things are parenthesised.
 Notable complementary tools likely to work with reasonable effort are mentioned.

 |                          | Ledger                                                           | hledger                                                                                                                                                                              | Beancount